-The student, with the help and approval of his or her advisor, must assemble a master's advisory committee.
-For the thesis option, this committee consists of at least two permanent faculty members from the School and one member from another discipline with faculty certification known to be familiar with the area of research.
+The student, with faculty advisor assistance and approval, must assemble a master's advisory committee.
+For the thesis option, this committee consists of at least two permanent faculty members from the School and one member from outside the School with faculty certification known to be familiar with the area of research.
 For the non-thesis degree option, the committee should consist of at least one permanent School faculty member.
 In all cases, additional advisory committee members may be assigned as needed.
 Fifty-one percent of the advisory committee members must be regular graduate faculty members of the School.
+For special cases, S1 members can serve as co-chair as long as the student has one year or less to graduate.